How Sexual Healing Can Lead to Wholeness

 Sexual healing is a broad topic.
 There is room for healing if you feel awkward, uncomfortable, restrained, or perhaps shame or distress around the topic.
-It can also play out through feelings of unworthiness about your body, guilt about sexual acts, feeling unattractive.
-Even if you are experiencing low or non-existent libido and want to get out of this sexual rut, there is room for some inner sexual healing.
+It can also play out through feelings of unworthiness about your body, guilt about sexual acts, and feeling unattractive.
+Even if you are experiencing low or non-existent libido and want to get out of this sexual rut, there is room for inner sexual healing.

 Healing Shame Around Sexuality

 Internalized shame around sex and sexuality is rampant in our culture; in that regard, it is normal but unnecessary.
 Healing from sexual shame is a process that can require many different factors such as contemplation, reflection, movement work, therapy, reading, and much more.
 The point is to release us from shame, which keeps us in a state where we can’t flow and move through life easily.

 Untreated sexual shame can have emotional, spiritual, and physiological impacts on your overall body.
 It can look like difficulty with orgasm, pain or discomfort during sex, symptoms of anxiety, and difficulty accepting yourself or others.
 In my community, I see many people who lack interest in sex, but where libido isn’t necessarily absent, they want sex.
 Still, they have been conditioned to associate shame with sexual feelings from a young age.
 Thus it’s a process for them to unlearn these lifelong beliefs and to own and be comfortable with their sexuality.

 Some common ways that untreated sexual shame shows up?
 Feeling unable to ask for what you want sexually or awkward communicating about sex (even with the people you have sex with).
 But identifying what sex means to you and what role it plays in your life and your relationships is essential for establishing and setting healthy boundaries.